scarf005/hgen/readme.md

-# Protogen
+# hgen

 ## what is this

-protogen is an python package that injects c function prototypes into header.
+hgen is an python package that injects c function prototypes into header.

-currently protogen supports BSD-style prototypes.
+currently hgen supports BSD-style prototypes.

 ## how to use